Jurassic Coast Golden Cap walk

 Needless to say, we couldn’t agree more.
-The UK is one of the world’s quintessential locations for summer rambling, walking and hiking trips, with beautiful landscapes rivalling those in America which inspired Bryant’s poem.
 From the Scottish Highlands to the Yorkshire Dales, the Welsh Valleys to the Cornish coast, you’ll never run out of new sights to see.

-If you’re gearing up to get out and about, here’s our advice on the outdoor gear you’ll need to make your summer ramble superb.
+If you’re gearing up to get out and about, here’s our advice what you’ll need to make your summer ramble superb.

 “Beneath the open sky abroad, Among the plants and breathing things, The sinless, peaceful works of God, I’ll share the calm the season brings.”